 - oedematous collar of swollen mucosa (to be distinguished from the rolled edges of a malignant ulcer)

 - radiating folds of mucosa away from the ulcer

-For more see the article "Gastric ulcer evaluation (barium)"
+For more details, see gastric ulcer evaluation (barium).

 Ideal technique and findings depends on the presentation.